 Six ways you can look out for elderly neighbours

-According to Age UK, nearly a million older people feel lonelier during the run up to Christmas, and this often continues into the colder months of January and February.
-Older people are also more susceptible to the temperature drop and adverse weather.
-It is therefore important to look out for elderly residents that live around you in winter.
+According to Age UK, over a million older people in the UK are “often lonely.”
+Older people are also more susceptible to temperature changes and adverse weather.
+It is therefore important to look out for elderly residents that live around you, all throughout the year.

-Here are some ideas for helping your older neighbours – all of these could brighten up their day and make them feel less lonely and forge new connections in your community.
+Here are six ways you can look out for your older neighbours – these suggestions could brighten up their day, make them feel less lonely and forge new connections in your community.